bzamecnik/harmoneye.me/source/lessons/introduction.md

 This is the general learning process.

-## Music theory
+## Music theory?
+Why care about it?

 While you can perform music without explicitly knowing how it works - if you are talented you can get much further if you know your tools and are able to use them properly.
 Since ages many smart people were trying to find out what are the tools and how to use them.
 And this knowledge resulting from analyzing the music is called *music theory*.
+Generally it is useful to learn from our predecessors and stand on the shoulders of giants.
+Instead of always reinventing wheel we can save some time for actually creating something new.

+## These lessons

 It these lessons we will focus right on music theory, ie. the principles behind music, not on the actual making of music or putting emotions and stories into this medium.

+Also for now the lessons will be mostly focused on harmony and tuning rather than the other aspects.